-Joyce DiDonato, who not only has a beguiling voice but also convincing acting skills and an irresistible charm, is a familiar face to Berlin audiences.
-In October 2010, she made her debut at the Deutsche Oper Berlin as Rosina in Katharina Thalbach’s production of Rossini’s Il Barbiere di Siviglia.
-She also shone there in a concert performance of Donizetti’s Maria Stuarda and at the Aids Gala.
-In Berliner Philharmoniker Foundation concerts, the singer made a guest appearance in June 2012 with a recital in the Chamber Music Hall of the Philharmonie with the theme A Venetian journey.
-That evening, she proved not only to be a gifted recital singer, but also revealed herself to be a soccer fan: the German national team was fighting to get into the next round of the European Championships at that time, and every time she came on stage, she informed the audience about the current state of play before continuing her performance.
+Joyce DiDonato, who not only has a captivating voice, but also mesmerising dramatic skills and an irresistible charm, is a familiar face to Berlin audiences.
+In October 2010, she made her debut at Berlin’s Deutsche Oper as Rosina in Katharina Thalbach’s production of Rossini's Il Barbiere di Siviglia.
+In Berliner Philharmoniker Foundation concerts, the singer gave a recital in the Chamber Music Hall of the Philharmonie in June 2013.
+The theme of the recital was A Venetian Journey.
+That evening, she proved not only to be a gifted recital singer, but also revealed herself to be a football fan.
+Because at the same time, the German national team was fighting to get into the next round of the European Championships.
+Every time she came on stage, she informed the audience about the current state of play before continuing her performance.